erincalhoun/elixir-no-all-hands/docs/phase1.rst

 A tender is needed to get an order number.
 Return this to the hotel with invoicing information.

-Ask the hotel for the final date of confirmation (total number).
+Ask the hotel what date you need to provide the final number of participants.

 .. tip::
     You may need to argue for the desired location.